shivas/versioning-bundle/README.md

 run in console:
 ```
-# This will display of available handlers for version bumping
+# This will display of available providers for version bumping
 ./app/console app:version:bump -l
 ```